DixitJain546/Scan-itEyes/README.md

 Currently we have trained image model for five objects only.
 This app can detect Remote Controllers, Currency Notes, Coins, Carton Boxes, and Door Knobs and Handles.
+We had used Google Teachable Machine for training image model.

 ## Database
 This app retrieves data from a MySQL Database.